pushbit/sprockets/android/README.md

     * [VersionedApplication][100]
         * Implement onVersionChanged to be notified when the app runs with a new version for the first time.
     * [NavigationDrawerActivity][101]
-        * Manages the ActionBar during navigation drawer events
+        * Manages the ActionBar during navigation drawer events.
     * [BaseNavigationDrawerFragment][102]
         * Set items from an array, highlight selected item, and respond to clicks.
     * [PanesActivity][103]